Agent swarms: cooperation and coordination under stringent communications constraint: Agent and swarm metrics

 \subsection{Risk}

 The rate $\bar{\Rrisk}^a$ that risk accumulates to any agent $a$ in this model is most simply assumed to be in proportion to a sum over its transmission rates ${\Trate}^a_j$.
 I.e., we have ~

-As a result, we can clearly see that the maximum transmission rate $\Trmax$ set previously then also sets a maximum risk accumulation rate (``risk rate'') of $\xi \Trmax$.
+{where $\xi$ is a proportionality constant that converts a messaging rate into the rate of detection by the adversary.} As a result, we can clearly see that the maximum transmission rate $\Trmax$ set previously then also sets a maximum risk accumulation rate (``risk rate'') of $\xi \Trmax$.
 However, an agent is not required to transmit at this maximum rate, so the actual risk rate can be smaller.